 New winery established

-Building begins on the small modern winery crushing up to around 500 tonnes of grapes, giving Skillogalee the ability to hand-make individual wines in small batches.
+Building began on the small modern winery, with the ability to crush up to around 500 tonnes of grapes, giving Skillogalee the ability to hand-make artisanal wines in small batches.

 1989 - 2021

 Over 30 years of excellence

-For more than 30 years Diana and Dave Palmer have been operating the Skillogalee winery, cellar door and restaurant.
-Delighting thousands of wine lovers and guests from around Australia, and around the world.
+For more than 30 years, Diana and Dave Palmer operated the Skillogalee winery, cellar door, and restaurant, delighting thousands of wine lovers and guests from around Australia and around the world.

-With retirement plans beckoning the Palmers pass the ownership of Skillogalee to new custodians, with the Clausen family acquiring the business and property in July 2021.
-With a desire to respect the past but continue the evolution, the new owners plan to enhance the much loved Skillogalee for generations to come.
+With retirement plans beckoning, the Palmers passed the ownership of Skillogalee to new custodians, with the Clausen family acquiring Skillogalee in July 2021.
+With a desire to respect the past but continue the evolution, the new owners plan to enhance the much-loved Skillogalee for generations to come.

-The new family owners continue developing Skillogalee to produce award-winning wines to maintain the reputation of being recognised as one of the top boutique wine producers and food & tourism destinations in Australia.
+The new family owners continue to develop Skillogalee to produce award-winning wines and maintain the reputation of being recognised as one of the top boutique wine producers and food and tourism destinations in Australia.